: TODAY'S ROYAL FAMILY

 He was commissioned as an army officer in front of The Queen at Sandhurst in December 2006 and joined the Household Cavalry (Blues and Royals) as a Second Lieutenant.

 He went on to train as an RAF Search and Rescue Pilot with the RAF, graduating as a fully operational pilot in September 2010.
-Until September 2013 The Duke was a fully operational Search and Rescue Pilot with the Royal Air Force, based at Anglesey, Wales.
+Until September 2013 The Prince was a fully operational Search and Rescue Pilot with the Royal Air Force, based at Anglesey, Wales.

 Becoming a Father

-HRH Prince George of Cambridge was born on July 22 2013, at St Mary’s Hospital in London, to the Duke and Duchess of Cambridge.
+HRH Prince George of Cambridge was born on July 22 2013, at St Mary’s Hospital in London, to the then Duke and Duchess of Cambridge.

-He replaced his uncle Prince Harry as third in line to the throne, after his father, Prince William and grandfather, Prince Charles.
+He replaced his uncle Prince Harry as third in line to the throne, after his father, Prince William and grandfather, then, Prince Charles.

 Ahead of the birth, the laws of succession were changed to allow either a girl or a boy of the Duke and Duchess of Cambridge to be the next in line to the throne.
 In his first official interview after the birth, William described his newborn son as ‘a little rascal’ with a lion’s roar.